 Born the youngest of six children, Zelda's mother named her daughter after a gypsy queen in a novel she had read.
-She favored Zelda and doted on her.
-Zelda was a spirited young girl, and posed more of a challenge for her father, a successful associate justice of the Alabama Supreme Court.
+She favored baby Zelda and doted on her.
+Zelda was a spirited young girl, and posed more of a challenge for her father.
+He was a successful associate justice of the Alabama Supreme Court.
 Zelda described home life with her father, as "a living fortress" and clashed with him, often.
 He was frustrated with Zelda's antics, routinely calling her a 'hussy'.
-Friends didn't like to spend time at Zelda's house because of him, but Zelda wasn't the least bit intimidated.
+Even her friends didn't like to spend time at Zelda's house because of him, but Zelda wasn't the least bit intimidated.

-World War One broke out, and dozens of men were now suddenly flooding into the military camps near her home.
-Zelda had been asked to perform a ballet dance to entertain the infantry men.
+When World War One broke out, dozens of men suddenly flooded into the military camps near Zelda's home.
+She'd been asked to perform a ballet dance to entertain the infantry men, by her mom.
+She didn't want to, but she adored her mom and wouldn't disappoint her.
 It was there that she caught the eye of a young officer, named F. Scott Fitzgerald.
 The two became inseparable, and began a 22 month-long courtship that ended in their marriage in New York City.

 Zelda Fitzgerald's, "Fifth Ave" via Flickr // CC BY-NC-ND 2.0

 Diagnosed with schizophrenia, today one may argue she was more likely bipolar, suffering ongoing bouts of mania and depression.